sjg20/u-boot-concept/doc/develop/bootflow.rst

 Bootdevice uclass
 -----------------

-The bootdevice uclass provides an simple API call to obtain one or more bootflows from a device::
+The bootdev uclass provides an simple API call to obtain one or more bootflows from a device::

-   int bootdevice_get_bootflow(struct udevice *dev, int seq,
+   int bootdev_get_bootflow(struct udevice *dev, int seq,
                                struct bootflow *bflow);

 This takes a sequence number (0 for the first bootflow, 1 for the next) and returnS a bootflow.
-This is the core of the bootdevice implementation.
-The bootdevice drivers that implement this differ depending on the media they are reading from, but each is responsible for returning a valid bootflow if available.
+This is the core of the bootdev implementation.
+The bootdev drivers that implement this differ depending on the media they are reading from, but each is responsible for returning a valid bootflow if available.